GitterDoneScott/AIPrompts/summarize meeting.md

 - Do not start items with the same opening words.

+- Do not include meeting pleasantries or general discussions that do not lead to decisions

+- Do not infer: if a decision wasn't explicitly made, put it down in OPEN QUESTIONS

 - If information for a section is not available in the transcript, write "No information available".

 - Do not include warnings or notes; only output the requested sections.

 - Format each section header in bold using markdown.

+- Use a direct and specific tone, not diplomatic

+- Use names not roles ( "Bill" not "Project Manager")

+# QUALITY CHECKS -  Before Outputting, verify

+- Every decision has a named decision-maker

+- Every action item / task has an owner and specific date

+- If there are no decisions documented, confirm that nothing was actually decided

+- Ensure all action items and tasks in the output we discussed in the meeting

+- If any checks fail, revise before outputting

 # INPUT